 Since that time, I have noticed so many changes in my husband’s behavior towards me and our marriage.
 His words are much kinder and his actions are more thoughtful and God had everything to do with this!
 The thing is, my husband is still a work in progress, just as much as I am and Sister Friend is still very much a part of his life.
 So even though I’ve seen countless changes in my husband, the one necessary end that I wanted to happen by the end of 2017 did not happen because it’s not what God wanted.
 God has shown me (through conversations with my husband and other amazing people that he has put in my life), that I need to put an end to my involvement in this little love triangle so that He can do His work!
 I will still be a wife to my husband but I need to do it from a distance!

-For the past two years I have allowed certain things to happen that has caused me great emotional pain and caused me to take blows to my self esteem and self worth, all in the name of saving my marriage but God has shown me that I do not need to be a martyr for my marriage (new blog post coming soon).
+For the past two years I have allowed certain things to happen that has caused me great emotional pain and caused me to take blows to my self esteem and self worth, all in the name of saving my marriage but God has shown me that I do not need to be a martyr for my marriage.
 Nothing that I do, no amounts of apologies can erase the hurt or pain that my husband feels.
 I married a broken man and I broke him further by what I said to him in September 2015 but only God can fix him!

 So as 2017 comes to a close, my prayer is that we all learn that ‘new beginnings mean necessary endings’, and that we should,